dbaumgarten/yodk/docs/vscode-instructions.md

 **ATTENTION**: When editing code inside the Ship.Editor slightly different keystrokes are required to autotype code.
 Thats why there are separate hotkeys for inside the SSC.
 When inside the SSC, you will need to use ```Ctrl+ALT+<key>``` instead of ```Ctrl+<key>```!
 Also, the SSC-typing is pretty new and might still have bugs.
 If you find one, please open an issue.

+**ATTENTION2**: The auto-type feature is only available when running on Windows!

 ## Inseting code into a chip
 Open the .yolol-script you want to insert in vscode (it has to be the current active file).
 Go to Stabase's window and open the yolol-chip you want to fill.
 Unlock it, aim your cursor at it and click a line.
 Now press ```Ctrl+I```.
 Vscode will start to auto-type your code into the chip, starting at your current cursor-position.